-Questions Pay TV Foreshadowed changes? public has equal access to content, the KCC designates certain events of national interest, and the holders of broadcasting rights for these events must supply such programmes at a reasonable cost.
+Questions Pay TV Foreshadowed changes? • Compensation/disputes continue, as well as the retransmission on some cable networks.
+13. Consumer protection Including cooling-off period, termination rights and payment mechanism For traditional pay TV platforms, broadcasting business operators must supply their programmes at a fair and reasonable market cost, in order to ensure the general viewing rights of the public.
+For traditional pay TV platforms, pursuant to the Broadcasting Act, to ensure that the general public has equal access to content, the KCC designates certain events of national interest, and the holders of broadcasting rights for these events must supply such programmes at a reasonable cost.
 For IPTV platforms, pursuant to the Internet Multimedia Broadcasting Business Act (IMBBA), that ensures the general public has equal access to content, the MSIT designates certain programmes as "key broadcasting programmes" and the provider must supply such programmes at a reasonable cost.
-14. Entering a new market: FAST TV • A report to the MSIT as a value-added telecommunications business operator is required.
+14. Entering a new market: FAST TV A report to the MSIT as a value-added telecommunications business operator is required.
 15. Data handling There is no regulation on data localisation.
 Pay TV operators must not misuse viewer information obtained in the course of providing broadcasting services.
-The IMBBA stipulates that the IPTV service provider shall take the protective measures for securing the individual user's personal information that is obtained in the course of providing the IPTV service and shall not disclose such personal information to third parties.14 Other country-specific information not already covered Cable and IPTV operators cannot provide services to more than one-third of all Pay TV subscribers.
-It was announced that the restriction on market share (no more than one-third of subscribers) would be completely abolished.
-[Development Plan, p.
-13]
+The IMBBA stipulates that the IPTV service provider shall take the protective measures for securing the individual user's personal information that is obtained in the course of providing the IPTV service and shall not disclose such personal information to third parties.14